amitc9der/web_projects/src/projects/chat_room/README.md

 2. Enter a username
 3. Click "Join Public Chat"
 4. Start chatting!
 Everyone who joins will be in the same public room

+### Using Media Features

+#### GIF Search
+1. Click the **🎬 GIF** button
+2. Type a search term in the modal (e.g., "happy", "cat", "celebration")
+3. Click any GIF from the results to send it instantly
+4. All GIFs are family-friendly (G-rated content only)

+#### Image Upload
+1. Click the **📷 Image** button
+2. Select an image file from your device
+3. The image will be uploaded and sent to all peers
+4. Maximum file size: 5MB

+#### Video Upload
+1. Click the **🎥 Video** button
+2. Select a video file from your device
+3. The video will be uploaded with a built-in player
+4. Maximum file size: 10MB

 ## Configuration